Scuba Gear

 hire.
 At the other end of the spectrum you have the divers

-to the DIR philosophy.
+who adhere strictly to the DIR philosophy.

 As you read about my gear you'll probably see that my